-Mari & I have shamelessly plugged our love of Copenhagen trio Baby In Vain via Get In Her Ears since 2016, when we saw them perform a free show at tiny Dalston venue Birthdays.
-There’s something about their heavy-duty, corrosive sound that keeps us both hypnotised, and we were more than happy to be swept back under their spell at Camden Assembly on Monday night.
+Mari & I have shamelessly plugged our love of Copenhagen trio Baby In Vain via Get In Her Ears since 2016 when we saw them perform a free show at tiny Dalston venue Birthdays.
+There’s something about their heavy, corrosive sounds that keeps us both hypnotised, and we were more than happy to be swept back under their spell at Camden Assembly on Monday night.

 We met Bene, Andrea & Lola backstage before their show to talk about their current UK tour, their favourite tracks on debut album More Nothing, and how tricky it is to shoot a music video on skateboards and mopeds when you’re hungover…

 Hello girls, am I right when in saying you met and started playing music together whilst still at school?

 My bad!
 How did you initially meet?
 What was it that made you want to start a band together?

 Andrea: Lola & Bene went to music school together and we had some mutual friends and we went to a lot of the same shows, so we just started talking and one night decided we should all jam together, and we’ve been doing that ever since.

 Cool.
 You’re almost half way through your current UK tour.
 What have been the highlights so far?
 How do the UK crowds differ from your hometown crowds?

 Lola: Edinburgh has been the best so far, and tonight maybe?

 A: We had two days off in Nottingham also, and went to see Ulrika Spacek and Gary Numan.